 BJJ also fosters resilience and perseverance.
 Your child will learn to fail and accept defeat, which is a crucial part of growth and improvement.
 It will help them develop resilience and lessen their fear of failure in adulthood.

 But BJJ isn’t just a solo sport.
 It’s a social activity that allows your child to meet new people and make friends quickly.
 If your child struggles with making friends, BJJ is a great way to build social skills and make healthy connections.

 Finally, BJJ builds confidence.
 It’s a fun and engaging sport that helps your child feel comfortable with themselves and their environment.
 And for those dealing with bullying, it’s a great way for them to gain self-confidence and stand up for themselves.

 At Kaizen Lab Jiu-jitsu, we offer classes for children from five and up, so your child can start their BJJ journey early.
 Give your child the gift of respect, resilience, social skills, and confidence with BJJ.

-There’s often this stigma running around that martial arts encourages violent behavior in children — this couldn’t be more wrong.
+There’s often this stigma running around that martial arts encourages violent behaviour in children — this couldn’t be more wrong.
 If anything, Jiu-jitsu can take a violent child and slow them down a step or two.